academe/Particle/README.md

 ## Example Class

 All the examples have been put into the `Academe\Particle\Example` class.
-Please look at this class to see how the API works.
+Please look into this class to see how the API works.

-In summary, it generates PSR-7 messages, which are sent using a HTTP client.
+In summary, this package generates PSR-7 messages, which are sent using any suitable HTTP client.

 At the moment there is no interpretation of the results - you need to get the results you need from the PSR-7 response, the format of which is documented in the [Particle API documentation](https://docs.particle.io/reference/api/).